 The columns pass through deck openings via peripheral vertical wells.
 With noncontact decks, the well should extend down into the liquid stock.
 Generally, a closure device exists between the top of the well and the column.
 Several proprietary designs exist for this closure, including sliding covers and fabric sleeves, which must accommodate the movements of the deck relative to the column as the liquid level changes.
 A sliding cover rests on the upper rim of the column well (which is normally fixed to the deck) and bridges the gap or space between the column well and the column.
 The cover, which has a cutout, or opening, around the column, slides vertically relative to the column as the deck raises and lowers.
 At the same time, the cover slides horizontally relative to the rim of the well.
 A gasket around the rim of the well reduces emissions from this fitting.
-A flexible fabric sleeve seal between the rim of the well and the column (with a cutout, or opening to allow vertical motion of the seal relative to the columns) similarly accommodates limited horizontal motion of the roof relative to the column.
+A flexible fabric sleeve seal between the rim of the well and the columns) similarly accommodates limited horizontal motion of the roof relative to the column.
 A third design combines the advantages of the flexible fabric sleeve seal with a well that excludes all but a small portion of the liquid surface from direct exchange with the vapor space above the floating deck.